Credit Loans

 Before you move forward with getting cash from your credit card, it will be helpful to understand the distinction between cash back and cash withdrawals.
 Because these two processes sound similar, many people get them confused with one another.
 Getting cash back from your credit card is not the same as getting cash from your credit card.

-Cash back is a reward that your credit card issuer may have.
+Cash back is a reward that your credit card company may have.
 With this, if you spend a certain amount, shop at a specific retailer, or meet similar conditions, you will credit back on your credit card statement, which you can use similarly to cash.
 In most cases, you can use this “cash” by transferring it to your checking account, buying a gift card, or using it to pay off your credit card.

 Getting cash from your card involves borrowing from that limit and has nothing to do with credit card rewards.